 - Storm water quantity and quality

 Development of the right solution at this intersection will require close coordination with the freight industry.

 The City of Sisters, with the cooperation of ODOT, has done a great deal of public involvement, planning and preliminary design for a roundabout at U.S. 20 and Barclay Drive.
 The City has indicated that their strong preference is for a roundabout at this intersection as a long-term solution.
 They have secured funding for a roundabout through the Central Oregon Area Commission on Transportation, and together ODOT and the City are working on a proposed design.

 ODOT and the City are continuing the process of hearing from stakeholders regarding this proposed project.
-A final decision has yet to be made on the proposed design, which is slated for construction in 2016.
-We are discussing the impact of the proposed project with affected parties to gain a fuller understanding of its potential impact to local landowners, motorists, freight industry, cargo haulers and other service providers.
+A final decision has yet to be made on the proposed design, which is slated for construction in late 2016.
+We are discussing the impact of the proposed project with affected parties to gain a fuller understanding of its potential impact to local landowners, business owners, motorists, freight industry, cargo haulers and other service providers.

 Funding and Schedule